Type Systems for Software Developers: One Tool, Four Ways

 forall x :: inv.fn(inv.fn(x)) == x is the definition of involution, written as code the verifier checks for all inputs, not the few in a test suite.
 The bijection round-trip decode(encode(x)) == x becomes an ensures clause the prover must discharge.

-The second, less obvious payoff is what happens when the type cannot be stated.
-The Dafny port is littered with markers like [SG-1], [SG-2] — "spec gaps."
+The more useful payoff is what happens when the type cannot be stated.
+The Dafny port is littered with markers like [SG-1], [SG-2] – "spec gaps."
 The character model is undefined (Unicode scalar or UTF-16 code unit?); several codecs have unstated domain preconditions (base64:d requires valid base64).
 The repository's discipline is explicit: "Where the spec is insufficiently precise to state a formal property, we file GitHub issues rather than write unprovable theorems."
-A refinement type system does not just verify what is true — it forces the imprecisions in your spec to the surface, because you cannot write the type until you resolve them.
+A refinement type system does not just verify what is true – it forces the imprecisions in your spec to the surface, because you cannot write the type until you resolve them.
 That is a design tool, not just a verification tool.

 6. Contracts and blame: Racket